jschick04/TowerDefense/Assets/Enhanced Hierarchy/Readme.txt

 - Compatibility with "Favorite Tab[s]" (http://u3d.as/3hG).
 - New settings to change all the selected objects, not only the object owner of the button or toggle.
 - Added the possibility to add one icon to the left side, it's configurable in the preferences.
-- New child expand toggle that shows how many child the object have.
+- New child expand toggle that shows how many children the object have.
 - Smaller mini label for narrow hierarchies.

 Version 2.1.0: